Things to do in Colmar

 Christmas market Colmar © sejours-liberte.com

-The International classical music Festival is an other important event in Colmar, taking place every summer since 1979.
+The International classical music Festival is another important event in Colmar, taking place every summer since 1979.
 The artistic director of the festival is the Russian musician Vladimir Spivakov.
-The festival pays tribute every year to a someone who played an important role in music history.
+The festival pays tribute every year to someone who played an important role in music history.
 In 2017, the festival was dedicated to the famous French orchestra conductor Michel Plasson.
-This festival is a great melting pot of French, Russian and American musics.
+This festival is a great melting pot of French, Russian and American music.

 Colmar international classical music festival Colmar © wikimedia.org

 Last but not least, the Alsatian Wine Fair is one of the oldest and the most atypical events in France.
-It welcomes about 350 exhibitors and over 250 000 visitors every summer since 70 years.
+It has welcomed about 350 exhibitors and over 250 000 visitors every summer for the past 70 years.
 It is of course a meeting place for wine producers and wine lovers, but also a place of celebration : dance shows, concerts, cabaret, cook shows, outdoor theater …

 Alsatian wine fair © pointecoalsace.fr